French aircraft carrier Charles de Gaulle: Operations against Islamic State

 In January 2015, Charles de Gaulle began being prepared for exercises in the Indian Ocean.
 In late February, the carrier and its battle group entered the Persian Gulf to participate in Opération Chammal against Islamic State militants in Iraq.
-France was the first country to join the American-led intervention and has 15 fighters, a patrol aircraft, and refueling aircraft based on land in neighboring countries.
+France was the first country to join the American-led intervention and has 15 fighters, a patrol aircraft, and refuelling aircraft based on land in neighbouring countries.
 The addition of Charles de Gaulle added up to another 30 aircraft to France's commitment to operations.
 The carrier battle group arrived in the Persian Gulf on 15 February 2015 and began launching airstrikes on 22 February; this occurred seven weeks after the Charlie Hebdo attacks, as France vowed to be more responsive to jihadist terrorism.
 Sailing off the north coast of Bahrain, the carrier's 12 Rafale and 9 Super Étendard fighters could reach targets in half the time it would take French fighters based in the United Arab Emirates.
 Charles de Gaulle left the Persian Gulf in late-April 2015 after launching strike and surveillance missions against IS targets to participate in exercises with the Indian military; the carrier launched 10–15 sorties per day during its two-month deployment.

-On 5 November 2015, France announced Charles de Gaulle would return to the area to conduct operations and the ship departed from its base in Toulon, southern France, on 18 November.
+On 5 November 2015, France announced Charles de Gaulle would return to the area to conduct operations and the ship departed from its base at Toulon on 18 November.
 Although originally planned to redeploy to the Persian Gulf, the carrier and its strike group was re-routed to the Eastern Mediterranean Sea off the Syrian coastline, much closer to targets within Syria.
-Sources claim Charles de Gaulle has a larger than normal air wing of 26 fighters consisting of 18 Rafales and 8 Super Étendards; the carrier has approximately 31–34 aircraft total (the official limit is 40 aircraft).
-The carrier began operations on 23 November 2015, 10 days after the ISIL terrorist attacks in Paris.
-On 7 December 2015, Rear Admiral René-Jean Crignola of the French Maritime Force, embarked in Charles de Gaulle, took command of U.S. Naval Forces Central Command's Task Force 50, leading coalition naval strike operations.
+Sources claimed Charles de Gaulle had a larger than normal air wing of 26 fighters consisting of 18 Rafales and 8 Super Étendards; the carrier had approximately 31–34 aircraft total (the official limit is 40 aircraft).
+The carrier began operations on 23 November 2015, ten days after the ISIL terrorist attacks in Paris.
+On 7 December, Rear Admiral René-Jean Crignola of the French Maritime Force, embarked in Charles de Gaulle, took command of U.S. Naval Forces Central Command's Task Force 50, leading coalition naval strike operations.
 He was the first non-American to do so.
-In June 2016, the United States Navy awarded the crew of the Charles de Gaulle a Meritorious Unit Commendation for its accomplishments.
+In June 2016, the United States Navy awarded the crew of Charles de Gaulle a Meritorious Unit Commendation for its accomplishments.

 In late September 2016, Charles de Gaulle was deployed from Toulon to the Syrian coast for the Battle of Mosul.
 Its squadron of 24 Rafale M aircraft supported the international coalition against ISIL through airstrikes and reconnaissance missions.